seven-lynx/HoundMind/README.md

 Use either system.
 They don’t import or depend on each other.

-Legacy modules for the old system are stored in Legacy, and the entire project has been forked at https://github.com/DrMikeKW/Pidog-New_Scripts/
+Legacy modules for the old system are stored in the legacy folder, and the entire project has been forked at https://github.com/DrMikeKW/Pidog-New_Scripts/

 ## What's inside